 In 1986, Toobin married Amy Bennett McIntosh, whom he met in college while they worked at The Harvard Crimson.
 She is a 1980 Harvard graduate, holds an MBA degree from Harvard Business School, and has held executive positions at Verizon Communications and Zagat Survey.
 They have two adult children, a daughter and son.

 After three years as an Assistant U.S. Attorney, Toobin resigned from the U.S. Attorney's office in Brooklyn, and abandoned "the practice of law."
-He started working as a writer in 1993 at The New Yorker and in 1996 became a television legal analyst for ABC.
+He started working as a writer at The New Yorker in 1993 and became a television legal analyst for ABC in 1996.

 Toobin has provided broadcast legal analysis on several high-profile cases.
 In 1994, Toobin broke the story in The New Yorker that the legal defense team in O. J. Simpson's criminal trial planned to accuse Mark Fuhrman of the LAPD of planting evidence.
 Toobin provided analysis of Michael Jackson's 2005 child molestation trial, the O. J. Simpson civil case, and independent prosecutor Kenneth Starr's investigation of President Bill Clinton.